 Visit our Duplication Center, located on the ground floor of the Harold F. Johnson Library.
 The Duplication Center provides a wide variety of services to students, staff, and faculty: copying, collating, comb and velo binding, folding, hole-punching, laminating, padding, paper cutting, printing, scanning, and stapling.
 They have a wide array of paper colors and weights to choose from, including résumé paper.

 The Five College consortium boasts one of the largest free bus systems in the country, and is the easiest way to get to other campuses and the neighboring towns.
 Spend some time with the bus schedule to find the best route to your destination.
-Hampshire College also has a partnership with Zipcar, Inc. which allows students to reserve and use cars for a small fee.

 Your OneCard is your official Hampshire College identification.
 You will need it to enter campus residences, check out books from all Five College libraries, use the athletic facilities, and ride non-Five College PVTA bus lines.
 Your meal plan is also administered through your OneCard, in addition to providing funds for the Bridge Café.
 If you wish to charge items to your student account in the HampStore, you can use your OneCard to do so.